vcastilh/translation-noahMakefile/src/articles/projects.md

 us to write unit tests for almost all of the complex logic on `ft_ls` (there is more then you would expect!)

-We based our implementation on the [POSIX ls standard], which surprised us about quite a few details.
+We based our implementation on the [POSIX ls standard].
+Quit a few details of which surprised us.
 Did you know that `ls sym_link_to_dir` lists the dir contents, while `ls -l sym_link_to_dir` lists the symlink itself?

 [POSIX ls standard]: https://pubs.opengroup.org/onlinepubs/9699919799/utilities/ls.html